Volunteering – FAQs

 Will I get a break during my shift?
 Volunteer shifts are planned carefully to ensure that key positions are staffed at all times, so we encourage you to keep breaks to a minimum.
 Please use the bathroom before the start of your shift.
 You should plan to take time before or after (not during) your shift to look around the event.
 If you are working 8 or more hours on the same day, ask your Leader for the best time to take a break.
 He or she will arrange for someone to cover your assignment for 15-20 minutes while you take your break.

 May I help myself to food during the event?
 All food at Vegfest is donated to the non-profit Vegetarians of Washington for their use during and after Vegfest.
 It is not available for volunteers to take home.
 You may sample foods at booths before and after your shift or during a break, just like other guests.
 Please do not eat while you are working at your assigned task.
-You may also purchase leftover perishable food items at the sale held Sunday at 5:30pm.
 The remaining perishable food items are donated to other non-profit organizations such as a local food bank.
 Unused non-perishable foods are kept and used by Vegetarians of Washington for other events.
 Do not take any whole packages or cases of food home with you unless you have paid for them.

 Will there be somewhere to leave my stuff?
 We have minimal space at the Volunteer desk.
-Because their roles require them to be up and walking all around the Exhibition Hall, Floor Stockers and Demo Support volunteers will be allowed to leave their coats there.
+Please bring as little as possible with you.
+Because their roles require them to be up and walking all around the venue, Floor Stockers and Demo Support volunteers will be allowed to leave coats in the Volunteer area.
 Other volunteers will need to take their coats with them to their work areas and store them on the back of their chairs or under a table.
 Volunteers must keep track of their own purses or other valuables.
 The exception is during Tear Down on Sunday when we will turn the volunteer desk into a “coat check,” and all volunteers can keep their personal belongings and sale items there.

 Can I volunteer with my friend(s)?
 Yes.
 There is a place on the Vegfest Application Form where you can list the names of friend(s) you want to volunteer with.
 Your friend(s) will also need to fill out an online application with their own contact information as you did.
 If you list each other’s names and request the same role and shift, you will most likely be assigned to work together during Vegfest.
 It also helps if you arrive together otherwise it may be difficult to find each other inside the crowded Exhibition Hall.
 That said, the volunteer coordinator still needs the flexibility to assign volunteers where they are most needed during Vegfest.
 We cannot guarantee that you will be working together.